HomeLatest NewsEnterprise ITSmart manufacturing: Digital Technologies to be vital, say experts

 Register Now →

 “The aim is to achieve manufacturing efficiencies, often through open infrastructure and dramatically improve business agility.
 The ideal end state is a fully-integrated, collaborative system responsive to customer needs, supply chain and market conditions.
-This should cover upstream suppliers, midstream suppliers and downstream suppliers,” said Siow Meng Soh, Technology Analyst at GlobalData, a UK-based analytics research firm.
+This should cover upstream suppliers, midstream suppliers and downstream suppliers,” said Siow Meng Soh, Technology Analyst at GlobalData, a -based research firm.

-Manufacturers such as Bosch are equipping their OT with sensors and equipment to collect and transmit data and finally streamline production.
+Manufacturers such as are equipping their OT with sensors and equipment to collect and transmit data and finally streamline production.
 Increasing demand for personalized goods is forcing manufacturers to collect and analyze large volumes of data to customize the production process, prevent costly downtime and forecast product demand to make more informed production-related decisions.

 Distributed manufacturers are accommodating customer expectations by sharing data among multiple manufacturing locations and using new industrial technologies such as computer numerical control machine and 3D printing.